buildbot/buildbot/master/docs/manual/cfg-buildslaves-docker.rst

 If you need some persistant storage between builds, you can `use Volumes <setting up volumes>`_.

 Each Docker image has a single purpose.
-Our buildslave image will be running a buildbot slave.
+Our worker image will be running a buildbot worker.

 Docker uses ``Dockerfile``\s to describe the steps necessary to build an image.
-The following example will build a minimal buildslave.
+The following example will build a minimal worker.
 Don't forget to add your dependencies in there to get a succesfull build !

 ..